 That homebirth is messy is a common thought for individuals who haven't seen birth or a brand new to it.
 There's an idea that fluids shoot out of the mother's body followed quickly by fluids from the newborn's, and soon enough there is blood dripping from the ceiling!
 Or wait...
 Maybe that was my idea… Continue reading Is homebirth messy?

 I recently realized that I have something that others may not have when it comes to postpartum depression.
 I not only have personal experience and really understand it, I have tools that can help.
-I’m so passionate about this issue because I know how debilitating it can be not only for the mother but for her whole family.
-Psychologist agree that the mother and her child set the tone for their relationship within the first couple years of life and if that first year is wrought with postpartum depression it can be challenging to come back from.
-I’m offering my community a free document which I have titled, ‘Get out of my life: postpartum depression plan’.
-It’s a plan to create with your partner and I will be happy to pass it on to anyone who requests it!
-Placenta encapsulation can also really help, so feel free to ask me about that as well.
-Here’s to beautiful postpartum periods!
+I'm so passionate about this issue because I know how debilitating it can be not only for the mother but for… Continue reading Free Postpartum Depression plan

 It does seem like a lot doesn't it?!
 Plus laboring mom that's five people right there!
 It feels like too many to be watching you push a head that feels SO big, right out of you.
 I know, and it might be if everyone stayed there staring at you the whole time.
-But while your working your baby down and out, theres all of labor to go through beforehand.
-Though everyone will be there at the very end, I promise, you won’t care!
+But while your… Continue reading Doctors, nurses, partners, doula… Oh my!
+Theres a place for everyone?!

 Okay I never do this but...
 In honor of Mothers Day and YOU, im offering a %10 discount on any of my services if you book by May 14th!
 Use the code #Dreameasy.
 Act fast!
 This deal will end soon.